UrbanCompass/bazel/site/docs/getting-started.md

 ## Creating a Build File

-To know which targets can be built in your project, Bazel inspects `BUILD` files.
+To know which targets can be built in your project, Bazel inspects `UCBUILD` files.
 They are written in Bazel's build language which is syntactically similar to Python.
 Usually they are just a sequence of declarations of rules.
 Each rule specifies its inputs, outputs, and a way to compute the outputs from